SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 ## OSS health check

 This section evaluates the health of the open-source projects that were selected from the currently available solutions.
-SCS-compliant software must fulfill all OSS health checks defined by the [OSS-Health](https://github.com/SovereignCloudStack/standards/blob/main/Design-Docs/OSS-Health.md) document.
+The container registry software must fulfill all OSS health checks defined by the [OSS-Health](https://github.com/SovereignCloudStack/standards/blob/main/Design-Docs/OSS-Health.md) document.
 The main health checks are:
 - Four Opens (code is fully open source, community is open and diverse, development process is open, design process is open)